 If you’re not up to the Drangarnir challenge, then something even more beautiful awaits on Vágar island – Dunnesdrangar!
-This hidden gem is still unknown to tourists and therefore without an entrance fee or a marked path.
-But you’re in luck – I created a hiking map for you to use so you don’t get lost here.
-The hike here is easy and takes about 3 hours both ways.
+This hidden gem is now becoming more recognized and lands on many people’s Faroe Islands itinerary.
+You now have to book a hike in advance and you can do it right here.
+The hike here is easy, guided and takes about 3 hours both ways.

 Dunnesdrangar was my ultimate favorite thing to do on this Faroe Islands itinerary.
 It was absolutely beautiful and we were the only ones there (together with a new friend Cat who we met in the parking lot).

 After you are done with either option, head to Tórshavn.
 The journey to Tórshavn from Vágar takes about 45 minutes and you will be driving through a tunnel.
 This Faroe Islands itinerary is planned so you’ll only need to drive through each tunnel once (there and back).
 This tunnel fee is 100 DKK and you can pay it online here.